csprasad/FarmEats/README.md

 # FarmEats - Simple app for Login and Signup.
-FarmEats is a demo application for getBasis interview.
+FarmEats is a demo application for techwink interview.

 ##Requirements
 - macOS